danidee10/danidee10.github.io/_posts/2016-09-18-flask-by-example-1.markdown

  I'll also assume you have basic knowledge of html and css and that you're running Linux (what have you been doing with your life if you aren't).

- Also when i refer to Linux i'm referring to Ubuntu or some other Ubuntu based distro like Linux mint or elementary. user's of other distro's should be able to follow along without any problems. everything should also work on windows, if you're stuck with something on windows, please feel free to drop a comment or google your way out of it if you're ashamed of yourself and feel it's too basic :).
+ Also when i refer to Linux i'm referring to Ubuntu or some other Ubuntu based distro like Linux mint or elementary.
+User's of other distro's should be able to follow along without any problems because most of the libraries you'd be installing would be done with pip.
+Everything should also work on windows, if you know your way around, but if you're stuck with something on windows, please feel free to drop a comment or google your way out of it if you're ashamed of yourself and feel it's too basic :).

 If you're on Linux, you should have python and pip installed installed by default in your distro.
 On windows make sure you download the python3 `exe` from python.org and tick the option to add python to your path.

+Lastly you should have basic knowledge of the Python programming language.

 Now we're going to install virtualenv and create a new virtual environment where our project and all it's files and dependencies will reside.